 There's a lot to learn when it comes to elimination communication (EC), and it can be overwhelming.
 The hardest part is starting and I've got the easiest way for you to begin today!

 Before I ever had a baby, I heard about elimination communication- a method for early toilet training.
-I was shocked and amazed that it was a thing, but it’s actually been the norm for most of human existence.
+I was shocked and amazed that it was a thing, but it's actually been the norm for most of human existence.
 Only recently have we become dependent on diapers and children are being potty trained later and later.
 (P.S.
-Cloth diapers are a great companion to EC- find out how to start with those here!)
+Cloth diapers are a great companion to EC- find out how to start with cloth diapers!)

 There is a lot of information out there about different ways to do elimination communication.
 In this post, I'm going to narrow it down to the simplest, easiest way to start, so you don't get overwhelmed.
 This is the way I started and it turned out to be very easy and manageable.